Again, this is Not Our Parents' Republican Party

 In short, today's Republican Party has not been my parents' Republican Party for so long that there is nothing interesting to say about the differences.
 Day is different from night.
 Health is different from sickness.
 Got it.
 No, what I am focused on here is a few examples showing how radically different recent trends in that party have become -- compared to only a few years (or even a few months) ago.
 It is all rather amazing.

 The first example comes from the recently declared presidential candidacy of Nikki Haley, the former governor of a small red state and self-important weather vane.
 Even by the rock-bottom standards of political consistency, Haley is in a category of her own, jumping back and forth between embracing Trump, rejecting him, embracing him again, and now doing whatever the heck she thinks she is doing in running against him (and attacking the mental status of people who are "over 75 years old," ahem) while claiming not to reject him.
-There is no surprise there, I suppose, coming from someone who tries to tiptoe around one of her only good moves in public life (regarding the Confederate flag).
+There is no surprise there, I suppose, coming from someone who tries to tiptoe around one of her only good moves in public life (which had to do with banning the Confederate flag).

-Speaking of the generations preceding mine, some readers of this blog are old enough to remember watching the TV show "M*A*S*H" during its original run, while younger readers might have seen it in endless reruns over the four decades since its ratings-smash finale aired.
+Speaking of the generations preceding mine, some readers of this blog are old enough to remember watching the TV show "M*A*S*H" during its original run, while younger readers might have seen it in endless reruns over the four decades since its ratings-smashing finale aired.
 In the earlier (much better) seasons of that Korean War-based sitcom, one character was a gung-ho loser named Major Frank Burns, a hapless foil standing in for the America-firsters who supported McCarthyism and the Cold War.

 Burns was a nitwit, and he reliably said the most ridiculous things that a small-town Indiana hack doctor might say.
 Of relevance here, Burns credulously says in one episode: "The UN would be fine if it wasn't for all the foreigners."